GMAT Practice Questions | Number Properties Question Bank

 A number that is divisible by 6 should be divisible by both 3 and 2.
 Use the information in the statements to determine whether 'm' is divisible by both 3 and 2.
 A 600 to 650 level GMAT practice question in number systems.

-13. Data Sufficiency: Is ab positive?
+13. Data Sufficiency: Is ab negative?

-1. (a + b)2 < (a-b)2
+1. (a + b)2 > (a - b)2

 2. a = b